chromium/axiom/samples/web_shell/README.md

 jsfs:/> _
 ```

-By default you should have three available file sytems.
+By default you should have three available file systems.
 The jsfs: file system resides in-memory.
 It contains links to the built-in executables, and any new executables you install.
 You can create new directories and files here but your changes will be lost when you reload the shell.
 The html5:/ file system is persistent.
 It's based on the DOM FileSystem or Indexed DB API, depending on which browser you're using.
 The tmp:/ file system may or may not be persisted across page reloads, it's intended to be used for temporary files.

 The executables are stored in `jsfs:/exe`.
 You can use the `ls` command to see its contents: